 Call to Action

 B2B marketers should be utilizing LinkedIn’s Sponsored InMail to find qualified leads.
-With the right combination of targeting, segmenting, messaging, and calls to action marketers can find the qualified B2B leads that they have been looking for.
+With the right combination of targeting, segmenting, messaging, and calls to action marketers can find and generate the qualified B2B leads.